greg-raven/Department-21/_posts/2009-05-31-the-history-of-pharmacology.md

 ---
-title: 'The history of pharmacology'
+title: "The history of pharmacology"
 author: 'Noam Sain'
 layout: post
 ---